mashaan14/DANN-toy/README.md

 </p>

 ## Domain adaptation
-The domain adaptation takes place in `core.train_tgt` function.
+Most of domain adaptation logic is performed in `core.train_tgt` function.
 The goal is to train the `feature_extractor` to learn features for both `source` and `target` smaples.
 The `feature_extractor` attempts to minimize a loss computed only on `source` samples, since `target` samples do not have labels.
 The `feature_extractor` is optimized simultaneously with the `discriminator`, which tries to "discriminate" if the sample is coming from `source` or `target` domains.
 Eventually, the `feature_extractor` will learn features that make the `discriminator` unable to tell which domain the sample is coming from.
 Now, we can use the `feature_extractor` to classify `target` samples:

 ```